-The theoretical delivery of this programme will take place over 8 taught days in University with equivalent of an additional 10 days open learning web based and electronic open learning materials to be studied.
-The University days are a mixture of lectures, seminars and discussion, and also focus on discussion and feedback from the open learning activities.
-An additional 10 days of supervised clinical practice is undertaken in the student's workplace.
+The theoretical delivery of this programme will take place over 8 taught days in University with equivalent of an additional 15 days open learning web based and electronic open learning materials to be studied.
+(18 days open learning web based and electronic open learning for Pharmacists) The University days are a mixture of lectures, seminars and discussion, and also focus on discussion and feedback from the open learning activities.
+An additional 10 days of supervised clinical practice is undertaken in the student's workplace for NMC and HCPC registrants and 14 days for pharmacists (assuming a 6.5 hour working day).
 Attendance at the taught days is mandatory.